martingr1/allgolfeverything/README.md

 Deployment
 ======

-The app is deployed to Heroku and can be accessed [here](https://allgolfeverything.herokuapp.com/)
+The app is deployed to Heroku and can be accessed [here](https://allgolfeverything.herokuapp.com/) .

-Version control is implemented in git.
+Code is stored in my github repository [here](https://github.com/martingr1/allgolfeverything) .

 Project Criteria
 =====